epfLLM/Megatron-LLM/docs/guide/weights_conversion.md

                         The size of the model
   --out OUT             Directory to store the megatron weights (as checkpoint) --cache-dir CACHE_DIR
-                        Directory to use as cache for the huggingface weights, or in case of the llama model, the path of the weights provided Meta
+                        Directory to use as cache for the huggingface weights, or in case of the llama model, the path of the weights provided by Meta
 ```

 ## Megatron to huggingface: `megatron_to_hf.py`